- Space Weather and its Effects on GNSS

 - PhD, Department of Physics, La Trobe University, Melbourne, Australia, 2011

 - Yizengaw, E.,Carter, B. (2017).
-Imaging the global vertical density structure from the ground and space In: Ionospheric Space Weather: Longitude and Hemispheric Dependences and Lower Atmosphere Forcing, American Geophysical Union and John Wiley and Sons, United States
+Imaging the global vertical density structure from the ground and space In: Ionospheric Space Weather: Longitude and Hemispheric Dependences and Lower Atmosphere Forcing, John Wiley and Sons, United States

 - Yizengaw, E.,Carter, B. (2017).
 Longitudinal, seasonal and solar cycle variation in lunar tide influence on the equatorial electrojet In: Annales Geophysicae, 35, 525 - 533